-The "daring" element of the rule is designed to prevent associating alcohol with feats that would be considered dangerous, foolish or reckless or likely to encourage irresponsible or anti-social behaviour.
+The "daring" element of the rule is designed to prevent associating alcohol with feats that would be considered dangerous, foolish or reckless or out of the ordinary and likely to encourage irresponsible or anti-social behaviour.

 "Toughness": Advertisements should not suggest that drinkers of alcohol are tough, macho or resilient or associate such qualities with a brand's image.